TheussBack/Rainfall-42/level8/walkthrough.md

 (nil), (nil)
 ```

-when we use ltrace we can see a printf()
+When we use ltrace we can see a printf()
 ```bash
 printf(%p, %p\n, (nil), (nil)(nil), (nil)) = 14;
 ```

 Input is read with `fgets()`.

-then we can try to use get variables,
+Then we can try to use info variables,

 ```bash
 (gdb) info variables